jfiander/usps-flags/README.md

 ## License

-Actual images generated (other than the US Ensign) are Copyright © United States Power Squadrons.
+Actual images generated (other than the US Ensign) are [registered trademarks](http://www.usps.org/national/itcom/trademark.html) of United States Power Squadrons.

-This gem is released under the [GPLv3](https://raw.github.com/jfiander/usps-flags/master/LICENSE).
+This project is released under the [GPLv3](https://raw.github.com/jfiander/usps-flags/master/LICENSE).